danielmolina81/visualization-challenge/README.md

 Calculate Correlation and Regression (10 points)

     The correlation coefficient and linear regression model are calculated for mouse weight and average tumor volume for the Capomulin regimen.
-(10 points)
+(10 points)ok

 Hints and Considerations